dhruvttomar/dhruvttomar/README.md

 - 👋 Hi, I’m @dhruvttomar
-- 👀 I’m interested in Python, Star Wars, and I hate C++
+- 👀 I’m interested in Python, Star Wars, and stocks
-- 🌱 I’m currently learning how to mae a discord bot
+- 🌱 I’m currently learning how to make a webull crypto rsi trader
-- 💞️ I’m looking to collaborate on different discord bot commands
+- 💞️ I’m looking to learn algo-trading
-- 📫 How to reach me discod(lol) Basmatirice72#8939
+- 📫 How to reach me discod Basmatirice72#8939, Email: dhruvttomar@gmail.com

 <!---
 dhruvttomar/dhruvttomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.